 Women's plus information was very limited.
 One plus shopper in our group received no recommendations and the other in our group that did get recommendations found that none of the stores on the list carried the plus sizes they were suggesting.

 For me, it was a great guidline.
 Everything I tried on was something I probally would not have chosen myself and the fit was pretty good.
 The biggest issue with this type of technology is it doesn't take into account personal preference, which is probally the biggest concern with fit.
 Our missy fit model was given sizes that were a size smaller than she typically wears because she doesn't like to wear things so fitted or tight.
 Others in our group had the opposite problem.
 They were given a size bigger but they prefer to wear their jeans more fitted.
 Scanning may not solve all our fit problems, but it's a fun new way to shop.
 I'm sure they will make improvements in the future and will make our shopping lives much easier!

 For more information visit http://www.me-ality.com/

-as a Technical Designer in Women's Sportswear for a motorcycle company.
+by day as a Technical Design Manager at a very large underwear manufacturer!
 Days are spent writing garment specs, measuring, fitting and commenting on garments.